Malavazhiyattam

 Malavazhiyattam also known as Malavayiyattam Kariniliyattam or Cheruniliyattam is a ritualistic folk art of the Paraya community in Kerala, India.
-Malavazhi is a mother goddesses installed in the homes of the Parayas and worshiped by them.
-Malavazhiyattam or Cheruniliyattam is performed to please the deities through music and drama.
+It is music and drama performed to please Malavazhi, a mother goddess worshiped by the Parayas and installed in their homes.

 Myth

 During the Devasura war, the defeated devas took shelter of Lord Shiva.
 One of the Asuras shot an arrow at Shiva who was performing penance for the victory of the devas.
-Malavazhi and Mookan Chatan are the brothers and sisters who emerged from the third eye of Lord Shiva, who opened his eyes in anger at the interruption of his penance.
+Malavazhi and Mookan Chatan are siblings who emerged from the third eye of Lord Shiva, who opened his eyes in anger at the interruption of his penance.
 Malavazhi is also called Cherunili and Karineeli and Mookan Chatan is called Mani and Muthappan.

 Karineeli and Mani, who went to the devaloka to find out who their father was, were chased away by the devas.
 They left devaloka and spent their childhood in Kalladikode Malavara, famous for ancient magic.
 Walking around there, once they met Shiva requested him to accept their paternity and show them the way of life.
-But at first Shiva wasn't ready for that, but when they showed their divine power, he accepted and blessed them as children.
+At first Shiva was not ready for that, but when they showed their divine power he accepted and blessed them as children.
 Later, they travel westward and after wandering around in different places in the country, they finally built a black fort and a cave with black stone at Kallatikod Karimala.
 After building a temple on the Kallatikotan hill, it is believed that these deities wandered all over Kerala, taking grain from a Pulaya woman of the Kuttadan field and bullocks from Kongan Chetti as vehicles for travel.

 Another myth says that Malavazhi and Kalladi Muttappan, who are among the thirty-three crore sub-deities of Shiva and Parvati, were born to Shiva and Parvati.
 It is believed that the ancestors of the Chempath Vatiri clans of Valakkattupadam settled the deities in Pavaratti in Valakkattupadam.

 It is also believed that Malavazhi or Malavarathamma is the presiding deity of Mala (the mountain) and she is the worship idol of all the Muthappans (a demigod).
 One can become a Muthappan only by serving Malavazhi and mastering mantras and illusions.

 According to another popular myth Malavarathamma and Kalladi Muthappan were born to god Udipanath Udi Bhagavan's (also known as Nallachan) third eye.
 Goddess Muthi (Malavazhi) and Muthan, who bought the boons from Nallachchan, settled in a beautiful shrine in Tirumala, Kalladikode.